QMasterMoo/Turtle-Text-Adventure/README.md

 Really Tiny Changelog:

+==0.0.2== 9/8/13
+- Fixed the literally game breaking bug that prevented the game from working
+- Fixed several spelling and grammar errors since I changed stance halfway through

 ==0.0.1== 9/8/13
 - Added in the core system on which the game will work
 - Created and broke the very first intro messages